Directive Principles of State Policy UPSC

 (d) Use of the English language in Parliament

-(c) Right to work, education, and public assistance.
+(c) Right to work, education, and public aid

-Option b – Participation of workers in the management of industries
+Option b – Workers’ participation in industrial management

-Apart from the directives included in part IV, the directives contained in other parts of the Constitution include I. Article 335 II.
+Beyond Part IV, other constitutional provisions in the form of directives include I. Article 335 II.
 Article 350A III.
 Article 351 IV.
-Article 352 Choose the correct codes given below.
+Article 352.
+Choose the correct combination.

 (a) I and II